 According to DSM-5, personality disorders are primarily problems with

 Self-identity problems may manifest as an unstable self-image (eg, people fluctuate between seeing themselves as kind or cruel) or as inconsistencies in values, goals, and appearance (eg, people are deeply religious while in church but profane and disrespectful elsewhere).

 People with personality disorders often seem inconsistent, confusing, and frustrating to people around them (including clinicians).
 These people may have difficulty knowing the boundaries between themselves and others.
 Their self-esteem may be inappropriately high or low.
-They may have inconsistent, detached, overemotional, abusive, or irresponsible styles of parenting, which can lead to physical and mental problems in their spouse or children.
+They may have inconsistent, detached, overemotional, abusive, or irresponsible styles of parenting, which can lead to physical and mental problems in their spouse and/or children.

 People with personality disorders may not recognize that they have problems.

+Personality disorders are underdiagnosed.
+When people with personality disorders seek treatment, their chief complaints are often of depression or anxiety rather than of the manifestations of their personality disorder.
 Once clinicians suspect a personality disorder, they evaluate cognitive, affective, interpersonal, and behavioral tendencies using specific diagnostic criteria.
 More sophisticated and empirically rigorous diagnostic tools are available for more specialized and academic clinicians.

 Diagnosis of a personality disorder requires the following:

 A persistent, inflexible, pervasive pattern of maladaptive traits involving ≥ 2 of the following: cognition (ways or perceiving and interpreting self, others, and events), affectivity, interpersonal functioning, and impulse control

 Significant distress or impaired functioning resulting from the maladaptive pattern